Impact Fee Study

 HOW CAN I GET INVOLVED?

 Over the course of the Impact Fee Study, there will be a series of formal public meetings, including workshops and hearings with the Planning Board and City Council.
-All are encouraged to attend, and feedback is welcomed.
+All are encouraged to attend.

-In addition to engaging representatives of various city departments whose work is related directly to the concept of impact fees, the city will meet with a stakeholder group representing a range of community stakeholders.
-This group will provide feedback as the city develops assumptions, conducts the analysis, and prepares draft impact fees.
+In addition to engaging representatives of various city departments whose work is related directly to the concept of impact fees, the city met several times over the course of the study with a stakeholder group representing a range of community stakeholders.
+This group provided feedback as the city developed assumptions, conducted the analysis, and prepared draft impact fees.

 Questions or comments?
 Please contact Nell Donaldson at firstname.lastname@example.org.